Harshalkatakiya/name-mcp/README.md

 This project utilizes the [@modelcontextprotocol/sdk](https://github.com/modelcontextprotocol/typescript-sdk) to create an MCP-compliant server.
 MCP is an open standard that enables seamless integration between AI models and external tools or data sources.([1](https://modelcontextprotocol.io/introduction))

-By exposing Name's domain availability checks as MCP tools, this server allows AI agents to programmatically verify domain availability.
+By exposing name.com's domain availability checks as MCP tools, this server allows AI agents to programmatically verify domain availability.

 ---

 ## Features

-- Check the availability of a single or multiple domains at once.
+- Check the availability of multiple domains upto 50 at once.
-- Supports both `FAST` and `FULL` check types.
-- Optionally include domains available for transfer.
+- Gives purchase prices and renewal prices for each domain which are available for purchase.
 - Implements MCP tools for integration with AI agents.

 ---